 Coire Ruadh (2015)

-Co-directed by Katrina McPherson and Simon Fildes, this film and multi-channel video installation was filmed in the Cairngorm Mountains, Scotland, working with dance artists Frank McConnell, Ruth Jensen and Robbie Synge.
+It was filmed in the Cairngorm Mountains, Scotland with dance artists Frank McConnell, Ruth Jensen and Robbie Synge.

-This work was commissioned through the Imagining Natural Scotland fund during the Year of Natural Scotland, funded by Creative Scotland and Scottish Natural Heritage.
+This work was commissioned through the Imagining Natural Scotland Fund during the Year of Natural Scotland, funded by Creative Scotland and Scottish Natural Heritage.

 Screenings →